zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 * Learn to use color in CSS declarations.
 * Test and modify your style rules.

-We also have not covered use of classes and IDs, so you will apply styles only to *element type selectors* such as `body`, `figure` and `h1`.
+We also have not covered use of classes and IDs, so you will apply styles only to *element type selectors* such as `body`, `figure` and `article`.

 The [video](https://www.youtube.com/playlist?list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) for chapter 11 demonstrates how to start using CSS.